eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 **Loopy:** ACS, bc, Fortran.

-**Cool and collected:** C#, Clojure, D, Delphi (recent), Eiffel (recent), Go, Groovy, Icon, Inform 7, Java, Julia, Logo, Lua, Nemerle, Nim, Objective-C, Perl, PHP, PostScript, Prolog, Python, R, Rust, Scala, Smalltalk, Swift, Tcl, Unix shells, Visual Basic.
+**Cool and collected:** C#, Clojure, D, Delphi (recent), ECMAScript 6, Eiffel (recent), Go, Groovy, Icon, Inform 7, Java, Julia, Logo, Lua, Nemerle, Nim, Objective-C, Perl, PHP, PostScript, Prolog, Python, R, Rust, Scala, Smalltalk, Swift, Tcl, Unix shells, Visual Basic.

 **Special mention:** Functional languages and Lisps are laughing at the rest of us here.  awk has `for...in`, but it doesn't iterate arrays in order which makes it rather less useful.
-JavaScript has _both_ `for...in` and `for...of`, but both are differently broken, so you usually end up using C-style `for` or external iteration.
+JavaScript (pre ES6) has _both_ `for...in` and `for each...in`, but both are differently broken, so you usually end up using C-style `for` or external iteration.
 BASIC has an ergonomic numeric loop, but no iteration loop.
 Ruby mostly uses external iteration, and its `for` block is actually expressed in those terms.

 ## Switch with default fallthrough

 We've [been through this before]({filename}/2016-09-18-the-curious-case-of-the-switch-statement.markdown#some-objections).
 Wanting completely separate code per `case` is, by far, the most common thing to want to do.
 It makes no sense to have to explicitly opt _out_ of the more obvious behavior.

-**Breaks my heart:** C#, Java, JavaScript.
+**Breaks my heart:** Java, JavaScript.

 **Follows through:** Ada, BASIC, CoffeeScript, Go (has a `fallthrough` statement), Lisps, Swift (has a `fallthrough` statement), Unix shells.

-**Special mention:** D requires `break`, but requires _something_ one way or the other — implicit fallthrough is disallowed except for empty `case`s.
+**Special mention:** C# and D require `break`, but require _something_ one way or the other — implicit fallthrough is disallowed except for empty `case`s.
 Perl 5 historically had no `switch` block built in, but it comes with a [Switch](http://perldoc.perl.org/5.8.8/Switch.html) module, and the last seven releases have had an [experimental `given` block](http://perldoc.perl.org/perlsyn.html#Switch-Statements) which I stress is _still_ experimental.
 Python has no `switch` block.
 Erlang, Haskell, and Rust have pattern-matching instead (which doesn't allow fallthrough at all).

 ## Type first